gogins/cmask/README.md

 # CMask
 written by Andre Bartetzki <andre@bartetzki.de>

-This software is published under GPL terms, see file LICENSE.txt.
+This software is published under MPL 2.0 terms, see file LICENSE.

 This is software with ABSOLUTELY NO WARRANTY.